Recursive deep learning framework for forecasting the decadal world economic outlook: Results

 where $N$ represents the amount of samples, $y_i$ is the real value and $\hat{y}_i$ is the predicted value.

-We report the mean of RMSE, and 95$\%$ confidence interval, for 30 independent experiment runs (with random initialisation of weights and biases) in each country from the train/test datasets.
-We also report the RMSE at each prediction step given by year (prediction horizon) for the neural network models.
-We present results in two parts, according to whether it is a developed or developing country.

-Figures \ref{fig:Australia-RMSE} to \ref{fig:United_States_RMSE} shows the performance across 10-steps prediction in 8 developed countries, which is Australia, Canada, France, Germany, Japan, United Kingdom and United States.
-Figures \ref{fig:Brazil_RMSE} to \ref{fig:South_Africa_RMSE} represent the performance in the 5 developing countries, Brazil, China, India, Russia and South Africa.
+We report the mean of RMSE, and 95$\%$ confidence intervals, for 30 independent experiment runs (with random model initialization of weights and biases) for the train/test datasets.
+We also report the RMSE at each prediction step, given by the year (prediction horizon) for the respective deep learning models.
+We present results in two groups, i.e. based on developed and developing countries.
+Figures \ref{fig:Australia-RMSE} to \ref{fig:United_States_RMSE} show the performance across 3-step prediction in 8 developed countries, which are Australia, Canada, France, Germany, Japan, United Kingdom and the United States.
+Figures \ref{fig:Brazil_RMSE} to \ref{fig:South_Africa_RMSE} represent the performance in the 5 developing countries; i.e. Brazil, China, India, Russia and South Africa.